How to Write for Both Search Engines and People

 Your content must beg to be shared

-As you can see above, its a 1, 2, 3 approach to getting someone to click.
+As you can see above, it’s a 1, 2, 3 approach to getting someone to click.
 But a good article isn’t just relevant, it must also make people want to share it – emotion helps with that bit.
 You can make someone happy, laugh, angry, whatever.
 But the emotion drives shares.

 This type of article is called ‘Link Bait’.
 You might say that creating a hyperlink or a social media mention is step 4.
 Getting someone to step four means you did a stellar job creating your web content.